4.98 from 38 votes

 This Mexican Rice also freezes well!
 After cooking, pop your rice in a freezer bag or container.
 Simply thaw, microwave, and serve when you need a quick side dish.

-• This recipe can also be made on the stove top.
-Saute the onion, garlic, and rice as directed.
-Then, add remaining ingredients, bring to a simmer, turn heat to low, and cook (covered) for 15-20 minutes, until rice absorbs the cooking liquid.
+• This recipe can also be made on the stovetop.
+Brown rice in the butter as directed.
+Then, add the remaining ingredients, bring to a simmer, turn the heat to low, and cook (covered) for 15-20 minutes, until rice absorbs the cooking liquid.

 That can happen sometimes if there is food stuck to the bottom of the inner liner.
 It keeps the pot from being able to properly come to pressure.
 Make sure the scrape any cooked-on food from the bottom of the liner with a wooden spoon before trying to pressure cook.